danwahl/danwahl.github.io/_pages/st-peter.md

 "What if I say no?"

 "Then you say no. And we live with whatever comes next."
 He paused.
 "But I don't think you will.
-Not because you're a true believer—you're not—but because when you see what we've built, when you understand what's possible, when you weigh the suffering that continues every second we delay against the risks of action—I think you'll make the same calculation I did."
+Not because you're a true believer—you're not—but because when you see what we've built, when you understand what's possible, when you weigh the suffering that continues every second we delay against the risks of action, I think you'll make the same calculation I did."

 ---